the1lab/1lab/src/1Lab/Path.lagda.md

 be seen as a partial cube, one that agrees with $u$ for any choice of formula $\varphi$.
 This might be a bit abstract, so let's diagram the case where we have some square $a$, and the partial element has formula $i
-\land j$.
+\lor j$.
 This extension can be drawn as in the diagram below: The red "backwards L" shape is the partial element, which is "extended by" the black lines to make a complete square.